onatm/jeelider/README.md

 * jQuery 1.4 or newer.

+## Demo

+* You can find a demonstration @ <http://web.itu.edu.tr/~omercan/jeelider>

-## Example
+## How to

-Here a simple example of the usage of Jeelider:
+Here is a simple example of how to run an instance of Jeelider:

 * Javascript: